-Built and maintained by ICF, the Education Building consists of a 30 x 30 open meeting space which has a maximum (fire code) capacity of 65 people, two restrooms, an office, and an upstairs storage loft.
+Built and maintained by Ivy Creek Foundation (ICF), the Education Building consists of a 30 x 30 open meeting space which has a maximum (fire code) capacity of 65 people, two restrooms, an office, and an upstairs storage loft.
 The HVAC system is an eco-friendly geothermal unit.
-It is frequently used for a variety of meetings, and is stocked with 8 folding tables, 64 folding chairs, an A/V cart, projection screen, projector, open Wi-Fi, and an audio system.
-We also have a laptop (which can be borrowed by partner organizations if requested and necessary) and a video camera for our own programmatic use.
+It is used for a variety of meetings, and is stocked with 8 folding tables, 64 folding chairs, an A/V cart, projection screen, open Wi-Fi, and an audio system.
+We also have a laptop, projector, and a video camera for our own programmatic use.

-Private Program Venue – With public bookings come private bookings.
-StreamWatch, Wild Virginia, the Sierra Club, the Master Naturalists, many groups and several agencies involved in environmental or conservation work regularly and frequently book Ivy Creek’s Education Building for skill trainings, conferences, strategic planning sessions, and other fora.
+Private Program Venue – The Education Building can be booked for private meetings and classes.
+Charlottesville Area Tree Stewards, UVA's OLLI program, the Jefferson Chapter of the Virginia Native Plant Society, the Master Naturalists, a number of other groups, and several agencies regularly and frequently book Ivy Creek’s Education Building for classes, skill trainings, conferences, strategic planning sessions, and other fora.
 Often these bookings are included in an annual organizational membership fee.
 Sometimes, an unrelated group prefers to rent the space outright.
-The rental fee is a flat $100 for any organization or agency except the City and County (see below).
+The rental fee is a flat $100 for non-organizational members except the City and County (see below).

 City/County Bookings – In recent years, Ivy Creek has become a rather popular meeting space for various departments in the City and County government.
 These are free of charge, because they own the site.

 Types of events we do not host:

 - Organized team sports activities or gatherings